18F/domain-scan/README.md

 * Detailed TLS configuration, using the [SSL Labs API](https://github.com/ssllabs/ssllabs-scan).
 * Whether a domain participates in the [Digital Analytics Program](https://analytics.usa.gov).
 (This one's U.S. government-specific for now, but can be ignored.)

+Most of the work is farmed out to other tools.
+The point of this scanner is to coordinate those tools and produce consistent data output.

 Can be used with any domain, or CSV where domains are the first column, such as the [official .gov domain list](https://github.com/GSA/data/tree/gh-pages/dotgov-domains).

 ### Requirements